 Condo fees are due the 1st of each month.
 Payment received after the 10th of the month shall be subject to a $25 late fee

 Checks should be made payable to "Northface Resort Condo Association (NFRCA)"

 Who do I call if I have an emergency?

-Please don't forget, if it is an emergency that requires immediate attention (burst water pipes, smell of smoke), call 911.
+In the event of emergency that requires immediate attention (e.g., accident requiring medical attention, break-ins, smell of smoke), call 911.
 As a unit owner, you pay North Conway taxes just like anyone else and are entitled to the same level of service afforded any homeowner.